 Narrative designs, heads up displays and the development of a compelling journey often in encapsulated in a challenge is how we see a lot of workplace engagement happening today and for the year ahead.

 3. Climate and sustainability as key focus

-With climate change on top of the agenda in many workplaces, it should come as no surprise as this is where we see the big influx of gamified applications.
-From short term campaigns around a specific project to more widespread enterprise action.
+With climate change on top of the agenda in many workplaces, it should come as no surprise as this is where we see the big influx of gamified.
+From short term campaigns around a specific to more widespread enterprise action.
 Reporting on climate and sustainability was a starting point a few years ago but thanks to the activism by young people, we see similar approaches entering the workplace as well as some governments (insofar that they are not in denial of course).

 In most multinationals, the corporate sustainability team has been reporting on how climate actions are taken within the company.
-For the average employee, this typically meant very little change to their regular routine.
+For the average, this typically meant very little change to their regular routine.
 Gradually we see this making way for a conscious and overt approach by companies to encourage their people to take the most climate responsible action.
 Supporting it with a gamified process is there the next step.

 What I expect to be more in demand this year than most of the previous is to encourage positive action as opposed to encouraging a feelgood factor.
 Personally I think it is good to see this transformation and let’s hope we can see it delivering results when enough people sign up and do their bit for our planet.